Executing a Perfect Store Vision Post-lockdownWritten by Andy Foweather

 Retailers will be unable to make significant changes to all categories at the same time and range changes will happen on a phased approach.
 During this period of transition, arming the field teams with clear guidance on the must stock lines is a priority.
 These should be based on national ranging agreements and perfect store outputs ensuring the right range is available at the point of purchase.
 Measuring progress in achieving your perfect store KPIs will identify individual stores with the optimum range.
 This will enable suppliers to build a business case for the success of their perfect store by analyzing Electronic Point of Sale (EPoS) data.
 There is no better time to revisit your perfect store in-store executional standards and leverage these across the head office and field teams to ensure you are winning in the market.

 ¹ Source: Assosia w/c 15 June 2020 vs w/c 2 March 2020

 To learn more, download our white paper on Executing the Perfect Store Vision.

-With 32 years’ experience, Andy Foweather is a Commercial Director for 20:20 Retail Data Insight.
+With 32 years’ experience, Andy Foweather is the Managing Director for StayinFront Retail Data Insight (RDI).
 Andy is an accomplished sales leader with expertise in delivering profitable sales growth through developing winning strategies and organizations.